 On Saturday, April 2nd at 8:00 a.m., teams will begin presenting their case solutions in the Ryals Public Health Building.
 A panel of judges with public health expertise will select the winning team based on creativity, presentation, analysis of the problem, recommendations, content, and response to questions.
 Teams will have 10 minutes to present with 5 minutes of questions from the judging panel.
 The final round will be held across the street at the Edge of Chaos with the winners announced at the conclusion of the event.

-prizes will be distributed equally among team members and paid directly to each participant.
+Prizes will be distributed equally among team members and paid directly to each participant.

-for more information, please contact Max Michael, MD, Dean, UAB School of Public Health at (205) 975-7742 or firstname.lastname@example.org.
+For more information, please contact Max Michael, MD, Dean, UAB School of Public Health at (205) 975-7742 or firstname.lastname@example.org.